UML 2 Tutorial - Package Diagram

-The following example demonstrates a basic Package diagram.
+The following is an example of a package diagram.

-The «import» connector indicates that the elements within the target Integer package, which in this example is the single Class Integer, are imported into the package Controller.
-The Controller's namespace gains access to the Integer Class; the Integer namespace is not affected.
+The «import» connector indicates that the elements within the target package, which in this example is a single class, use unqualified names when being referred to from the source package.
+The source package's namespace gains access to the target classes; the target's namespace is not affected.